drwebb/haskelldocumentation/content/containers.md

 consider that the recursive definition of lists is what makes them pure and immultable.
 Lists are not like their imperative counterpart Arrays, which represent blocks of memory that can be mutated.
-Lists are important to understand in learning the specialized datastructures in the containers library, and all of the techniques that you have learned in dealing with them will directly apply to making the best use of them.
+Lists are important to understand in learning the specialized data structures in the containers library, and all of the techniques that you have learned in dealing with them will directly apply to making the best use of them.

-In a language like Haskell, immutable datastructures should be prefered to mutable ones.
-Unless, there is another reason for choosing a mutable datastructure.
+In a language like Haskell, immutable data structures should be prefered to mutable ones.
+Unless, there is another reason for choosing a mutable data structure.
 There are many such valid reasons, mostly due to the fact that a large number of algorithms are better written with a mutable structure.

-Lists are of course slow at many operations, and they don't make sense from a performance perspective outside their special usecases.
+Lists are of course slow at many operations (indexing, appending), and in many common usecases they won't work well from a performance perspective in your applications.
+However, you will find that in practice there are comparable number of usecases where lists already perform optimally.
 It's fine to favor lists in production code in the following areas:

 * Operations that act on each element in order
-* Situations where you don't care about performance
+* Stack like data structures.

+It is the purpose of this document to show enough examples for the containers data structures so that using them will seem as natural at lists.
+Tools availible to the Haskell programmer such as pattern matching and recursion work equally the same when dealing with these functional data structures.

 # Usecases

 * Fast insertion, fast lookup
   (Map, IntMap, Set, IntSet)

-* Fast prepend and append, fast breaking and concatenation, merging (Sequence)
+* Fast prepend and append, fast breaking and concatenation (Sequence)

+* Key Value Pairs
+  (Map, IntMap)

 * Many to many relationships
   (Graph)

-* Key Value Pairs
-  (Map, IntMap)

-*
+## When not to use containers

 # Importing